Below are the areas of the marketing funnel that you need in order to create your full-funnel marketing strategy.

 - Abandoned cart emails with promotional offers

 Take our work with our client Karrikins Group for example.
 To build a content strategy that would span the entire sales funnel, we launched a new website focusing on SEO and future content creation, along with a multimedia content distribution model incorporating email marketing, blogging, on and off-page optimization, and social media marketing.
-You can learn more about that project here.

 Once the potential customer has done their due diligence and selected your product, they have now converted into a customer in the marketing funnel.
 Congrats!